b2beauty/grpc-kit/README.md

 ### GRPC::Kit::Logger

 By default all logs sent to `GRPC.logger` are ignored.
-But `GRPC::Kit::Logger` configure automatically logs to use _STDOUT_.
+But `GRPC::Kit::Logger` automatically configures logs to use _STDOUT_.

 ### GRPC::Kit::Queue::Publisher

-To publish a message to topic (creating if not exists) you need only configure environment variables for `Google::Cloud::Pubsub` and use:
+To publish a message to topic (creating one if none exists) you only need to configure environment variables for `Google::Cloud::Pubsub` and use:

 ```ruby
 GRPC::Kit::Queue::Publisher.publish('topic_name', 'message')